Regent’s Park Open Air Theatre creates award-winning productions and hosts over 140,000 visitors across an 18-week season.

 Past projects have included a new Box Office and theatre entrance, offices for our team of permanent staff, as well as new dressing room and backstage facilities, renewed public spaces including the bar, summer café and the creation of our highly popular Covered Dining terrace and – for the first time since the 1970s – new auditorium seating.

-We have an urgent need to replace our kitchens (currently in temporary cabins which have reached the end of their life), to improve existing visitor female toilets, find a more effective pre-theatre seating solution for customers, increase undercover storage facilities, and to create additional rehearsal space to meet the demands of our productions.
+We had an urgent need to replace our kitchens (currently in temporary cabins which have reached the end of their life), to improve the existing female visitor toilets, find a more effective pre-theatre seating solution for customers, increase undercover storage facilities, and to create additional rehearsal space to meet the demands of our productions.